University of Tokyo: Kashiwa Campus

-The Kashiwa Campus specialises in postgraduate education and research.
+The Kashiwa Campus is dedicated to postgraduate education and research.
 It houses the Graduate School of Frontier Sciences along with advanced research institutes such as the Institute for Cosmic Ray Research, the Institute for Solid State Physics, the Kavli Institute for the Physics and Mathematics of the Universe, and the Atmosphere and Ocean Research Institute, equipped with extensive facilities and services.

 The Kashiwa Campus is built on 100 acres of land.